vtex/faststore/apps/site/pages/docs/getting-started/1-faststore-onboarding/overview.md

 FastStore Onboarding app is a specialized tool designed to simplify the process of setting up a store, allowing you to focus on building your storefront without the hassle of complex configurations.

 ## Before you start
-Before starting with the FastStore Onboarding app, please confirm that the app is installed in your store account by contacting the VTEX support team.
+Before starting with the FastStore Onboarding app, please confirm that the app is installed in your store account by contacting the VTEX Growth team.

 ## Accessing the FastStore Onboarding app